srtlg/simh-ibm-1620/fortran/README.md

 ../../dl/DaveW_paper_tapes/FO005.PT
 ```

-`FO-003` is the compiler for paper tape
+`FO-003A` is the compiler (processor in IBM parlance) for paper tape

+`FO-003C` contain the subroutines for paper tape

 `FO-005` is the pre-compiler for paper tape